-We are externally managed and advised by our Manager.
-We benefit from the personnel, infrastructure, relationships, and experience of our Manager to enhance the growth of our business.
-Each of our officers is also an employee of our Manager or its affiliates.
-We have no employees other than our officers.
+We will be externally managed and advised by our Manager.
+We expect to benefit from the personnel, infrastructure, relationships, and experience of our Manager to enhance the growth of our business.
+Each of our officers is also an employee of our Manager or one of its affiliates.
+We expect to have no employees other than our officers.
 Our Manager is not obligated to dedicate certain of its employees exclusively to us, nor is it or its employees obligated to dedicate any specific portion of its time to our business.
-We expect, however, that Christian J. Woschenko, our Head of

-Investments and our Manager's Executive Vice President, and William B. Dyer, our Head of Underwriting and our Manager's Executive Vice President, will continue to devote a substantial portion of their time to our business.
+We expect, however, that Christian J. Woschenko, our Head of Investments and our Manager's Executive Vice President, and William B. Dyer, our Head of Underwriting and our Manager's Executive Vice President, will devote a substantial portion of their time to our business.